tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 We can use these matrices now to plot the (symmetric) correlation matrices for the two main cases we considered above, and also to compute the median spatial correlation.
-If we successfully fitted the our synthetic transients, which we know are the same everywhere, we should see that the median correlation increases when using the spatial reweighting.
+If we successfully fitted our synthetic transients, which we know are the same everywhere, we should see that the median correlation increases when using the spatial reweighting.
 Here's some example code::